RickyCook/docker-ansible-skel/README.md

 that you're left with just the application without extra cruft.
 This can be changed by editing the last few lines in the Dockerfile.

+Updating the Ansible playbook should be a quick and painless process with the Docker caches.
+We install Ansible and its dependencies in a virtualenv, before adding the actual playbook, so most of the build process is cached.
+The only thing that can't really be is the playbook run itself, which will always be run from scratch every time.
+You may want to change with by applying tags on different Docker layers.
+If this is the case, you can copy the lines (it's a multi-line command for cleanliness) that start:

+    RUN /tmp/ansible/python_env/bin/ansible-playbook \

+and at the end, add

+    --inventory-file /tmp/ansible/playbook/hosts \
+    --tags=<your>,<tags>,<here>

 Example
 -------
 By running the skeleton, you should see a lot of Docker output relating to